mdai/ml-lessons/README.md

 ![MD.ai Annotator](/images/annotator.png)

 ## Colab Tips
+They can be run on Google's Colab Jupyter notebook server, using the GPU, for free!
+Just go to colab's website, and enter a notebook's github URL.

 In order to use the GPU, in the menu, go to Runtime -> Change runtime type -> switch to Python 3, and turn on GPU.
 [Colab tips](https://www.kdnuggets.com/2018/02/essential-google-colaboratory-tips-tricks.html)